CLINICAL VIROLOGY: INTRODUCTION

 These viruses are best known for causing upper and lower respiratory tract infections, including pharyngitis and pneumonia.
 (See Chapter 38.)

 These viruses cause papillomas on the skin and mucous membranes of many areas of the body.
-Some types are implicated as a cause of cancer ...
+Some ...